eurovibes/bbbalarm/README.md

 evaluation board with two 40pin 100mil pinsockets.
 These pinsockets can be used for additional functionality boards called capes.
-The bbbalarm cape enhance the Beaglebone Black by adding coupled and decoupled inputs, taht can be used to supervise an air condition or read out a presence detector.
+The bbbalarm cape enhance the Beaglebone Black by adding coupled and decoupled inputs, that can be used to supervise an air condition or read out a presence detector.

 ## License rules